ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Added function repeat one to Media-Player.
 * (sbormann) Maquee is only restarting, if the value of a state has really changed.
 * (sbormann) Fixed crash when some ids of linked views were missing.
-* (sbormann) Added targetValues to custom configuration, wich allows to send changes of a state to different target-datapoints.
+* (sbormann) Added targetValues to custom configuration, which allows to send changes of a state to different target-datapoints.

 ### 1.1.0 (2020-06-13)
 * (sbormann) Added Media-Player.